 And what about the lovely Commonwealth Park we have?
 How can visitors see this impressive green lung if there are hardly any signs informing about its existence?
 Even to Ocean Village there are very few signposts that are of the vintage gas signs type and unless one stands right at its entrance, knowledge of its existence to passers-by may be limited only to locals.
 And there are plenty more examples: the Alameda Zoo, Queensway Marina, Civil Registration office (for weddings etc.), the Gibraltar Museum and many more.

 Signs can help plant the seed for future sales.

 Especially these days with COVID-19, when tourism is down, every pound spent in Gibraltar helps local businesses and the economy as a whole.
 Indeed, signs serve as a type of silent salesperson for businesses.
 Exterior LED Custom Signs draw attention to the place of a business and help differentiate it from others on the street.
 Research has shown that customers are more likely to purchase from a business they have already heard of, so signs can help plant the seed for future sales.

 The lack of signposting goes well beyond the realms of tourism into places which we may need to encounter in our everyday life.
 Indeed, it was only after several years of living in Gibraltar that we discovered that there is a public library in the John Mackintosh Hall!
 No street signs reveal this secret.
 And how many of you know where the Citizen Advice Bureau or Ombudsman Office are located?
 Things get even worse when it comes to sporting facilities: you may have passed thousands of times next to the Petanque Ground, Sandpits tennis courts, the Gibraltar Clay Target Shooting centre, the rifle shooting range or the scuba-diving club without even realising they actually exist.
 No wonder, as there are no signs announcing their presence!
-Just think about the extra business these facilities could have got (from locals and visitors alike) if they were properly signposted.
+Just think about the extra business these facilities could have got (from locals and visitors alike) if they had well-designed signage from Butler Signs.
 It shouldn’t be taken for granted that residents know where these places are.